- Former board member of the UC Berkeley Muslim Students Association

 In the fall of 2011, Ali spoke at the Arab American Institute‘s National Leadership Conference in Detroit, where he shared the podium with such notables as Grover Norquist and Dawud Walid, executive director of the Council on American-Islamic Relations‘ Michigan branch.

-In 2012 the U.S. State Department recruited Ali as a consultant to help design, strategize, and implement “Generation Change,” an online platform “dedicated to empowering and networking a new generation of innovative young leaders in Muslim communities around the world.”
+In 2012 the U.S. State Department recruited Ali as a consultant to help design, strategize, and implement “Generation Change,” an online platform dedicated to helping young Muslims worldwide develop their leadership abilities.
 Ali was subsequently honored as a “Generation Change Leader” by then-Secretary of State Hillary Clinton.

-Since July 2013, Ali has been the co-host and digital producer of The Stream, a nightly news program aired by Al Jazeera America.
+From July 2013 to May 2015, Ali was the the co-host and digital producer of The Stream, a nightly news program aired by Al Jazeera America.

 Largely intolerant of Muslims who criticize Islamic extremism, Ali once smeared the lesbian feminist and reformer Irshad Manji as an “info-tainment prostitute” and a “paid henchm[a]n” of “Islam-haters.”
 He has likewise condemned Zudhi Jasser, president of the American Islamic Forum for Democracy, for refusing to endorse the so-called “Ground Zero Mosque” and for “dangerously and incorrectly label[ing] mainstream Muslim-American organizations” like the Islamic Society of North America as “subversive.”